maxlanceund/equal-system/papers/geography-philosophy-en.md

 10. National Bureau of Statistics of China.
 (2020). *China Population Statistical Yearbook*.
 11. NOAA National Centers for Environmental Information.
 (2025).
 Climate Data for Scandinavia.
 12. Food and Agriculture Organization of the United Nations (FAO).
 (2023). *Near East Water Resources Report*.
-13. Lanceund, M. (2026a). *Uncertainty Submersion: The Production, Locking, and Release of Certainty*.
+13. Zhong, Shanzhen.
+(2026a). *Uncertainty Submersion: The Production, Locking, and Release of Certainty*.
 Equal System Repository.
-14. Lanceund, M. (2026b). *On the Limits of Meaning: A Verifiable Framework*.
+14. Zhong, Shanzhen.
+(2026b). *On the Limits of Meaning: A Verifiable Framework*.
 Equal System Repository.
-15. Lanceund, M. (2026c). *The Finite Interval Principle: A Recurring Structure in Life, Institutions, and Media*.
+15. Zhong, Shanzhen.
+(2026c). *The Finite Interval Principle: A Recurring Structure in Life, Institutions, and Media*.
 Equal System Repository.
-16. Lanceund, M. (2026d). *Survival Compulsion and American Industrial Decline: A Causal Reconstruction of Political Economy*.
+16. Zhong, Shanzhen.
+(2026d). *Survival Compulsion and American Industrial Decline: A Causal Reconstruction of Political Economy*.
 Equal System Repository.
-17. Lanceund, M. (2026e). *The Command Body and Kant: Toward an Empirical Path to Autonomy*.
+17. Zhong, Shanzhen.
+(2026e). *The Command Body and Kant: Toward an Empirical Path to Autonomy*.
 Equal System Repository.
-18. Lanceund, M. (2026f). *The Undefinability of Good, Virtue, and Justice*.
+18. Zhong, Shanzhen.
+(2026f). *The Undefinability of Good, Virtue, and Justice*.
 Equal System Repository.

 ## Suggested Citation

-Zhong, Er.(2026). *Geography as Philosophical Constraint: A Theory of Directional Signals* (Version 1.0).
+Zhong, Shanzhen.
+(2026). *Geography as Philosophical Constraint: A Theory of Directional Signals* (Version 1.0).
 Equal System Repository. https://github.com/maxlanceund/equal-system